fmal/css-framework/README.md

     $ gem install sass

-If you'd like to use the available build tools just run
+If you'd like to use the available build tools just run:

 ```
-cd css-framework
+$ cd css-framework
-npm install -g grunt-cli
+$ npm install -g grunt-cli
-npm install
+$ npm install
-grunt release
+$ grunt release
 ```